2023 Hong Kong Disneyland Planning Guide

 Seriously, even with the language barrier, a first trip to Hong Kong Disneyland is so much easier than a first trip to Walt Disney World!
 Various nuances of international travel can make it a little tricky, but overall, it’s a pretty simple place to visit.
 Since Hong Kong Disneyland is not too complicated, this guide covers more about the logistics of doing the trip and getting there, plus general info about traveling to Hong Kong in general, as opposed to specifics once you’re there.

-If you’ve already planned a trip to Hong Kong and are definitely visiting in 2020, you’ll still have a great experience.
 All things considered, we view HKDL as one of the cooler destinations in Hong Kong.
 Even for people who are not Disney fans, it’s a fun way to spend a day, and it being located near the Tian Tan Buddha and Hong Kong International Airport makes it an easy place to visit outside of the city proper.
+This covers everything you need to know if you’re planning a visit to Hong Kong Disneyland in 2023 or beyond.
+We’ve stayed at all of the hotels at HKDL, done every attraction, and eaten at (almost) every restaurant…

 As for serious Disney fans, Hong Kong Disneyland is finally a park that’s on many bucket lists, with the incredibly highly regarded Mystic Manor almost alone making Hong Kong Disneyland worth visiting.
 (Almost.)
 It’s also fun to compare and contrast the similarities and differences between it and the other parks, as well as experience other unique Hong Kong Disneyland attractions.

 In addition to this guide, we recommend consulting our Hong Kong City Guide on TravelCaffeine, our non-Disney planning site, for your time downtown.
-We also recommend Fodor’s Hong Kong, which is a great resource because it also covers Macau, which is a popular “side trip” from Hong Kong.
-We visit Hong Kong regularly, but have only been to Macau once–it was an interesting experience and potentially worth visiting, depending upon your interests.
+We also recommend checking out Macau, which is a popular “side trip” from Hong Kong.
+Although we visit Hong Kong regularly, we’ve only been to Macau once.
+It was an interesting experience and potentially worth visiting, depending upon your interests (but a “one and done” for us).

 With that said, let’s get started with the guide…